Try our new research platform with insights from 80,000+ expert users

 For how long have I used the solution?

-I have been using Red Hat Enterprise Linux (RHEL) for approximately ten years.
+I have been working with Red Hat Enterprise Linux for a very long time, approximately 15 years.

 What do I think about the scalability of the solution?